 Feeling overwhelmed?
-A good homemaking schedule can make all the difference in your day.
-These are some great resources to help you make the perfect homemaking schedule in no time.
+A good cleaning schedule can make all the difference in your day.
+These are some great resources to help you make the perfect schedule in no time.

 I’ve been a homemaker for 11 years now.
 It’s interesting to look back at the early years.
 I would get my household chores done before lunch, worked out every day, and had free time.
 This was all before blogging and largely before social media.